gottfried-github/e-commerce-api/readme.md

 ### The `time` field
 Time is stored in the format of the number of milliseconds since Unix time (Jan 1, 1970 UTC).
 Any time that's stored is to be treated as UTC time: if the client wants to display the corresponding local time, they should convert the time.
 Likewise, any local time should be converted to UTC before sending it for storage.

+### The `price` field
+The number, stored in the `price` field is meant to represent kopiykas.
+The maximum possible number of hryvnias shall be one trillion.
+This means that the maximum allowed number in the `price` field should be that times 100: `10e13`.

 ## Messages
 Messages represent the interface between the store and the api.
 They are abstracted away from the specifics of any particular database and describe what happens with records in general terms.